-- 2 TIN (Tire Identification Number) for a new tire (example: DOT XX XX XXXX XXXX) - DOT: Abbreviation for the "Department Of Transportation."
+- - DOT: Abbreviation for the "Department Of Transportation."
 The symbol can be placed above, below or to the left or right of Tire Identification Number. - Two-digit code: Manufacturer's identification mark - 3.
 Two-digit code: Tire size

-- Three-digit code: Tire type code (Optional) - 5.
-Three-digit code: Date of Manufacture - Four numbers represent the week and year the tire was built.
+- 4. Three-digit code: Tire type code (Optional) - Three-digit code: Date of Manufacture - Four numbers represent the week and year the tire was built.
 For example, the numbers 3103 means the 31st week of 2003.
-If these numbers are missing, then look on the other sidewall of the tire. - 3 Tire ply composition and material
+If these numbers are missing, then look on the other sidewall of the tire.

+3 Tire ply composition and material